bethaniley/bethaniley/README.md

 # 👋🏻 Hello!
 I'm Bethan.
 *Pronounced: Beth-Anne Eye-Lee.*

 I'm a PhD student in Psychology at Queen's University Belfast.
-My research is developing a game-based training intervention which (hopefully!) changes negative attitudes towards gender equality initiatives.

-I'm using R, learning Python, and refreshing my webdev knowledge.
+My research interests lie in the social psychology of (un)scientific beliefs and behaviours.
+That means questions like:
+- How do social identities affect what people believe about science?
+- Why do people reject science, and especially believe anti-scientific conspiracy theories?
+- How do social processes affect the ways scientists implement scientific methods?

+My other research interests are in neurodiversity, how people think about non-human animals, and creating behaviour change to address big problems.

+When I'm not PhD-ing, I'm a Finance Manager at OLS!

 ### 📊 Current projects

-- The currently unnamed game-based training intervention
+My repositories are centred around R and markdown documentation.
+This means:

+- PhD analysis code.
+- Trialling using GitHub in projects which are not code-based, e.g. personal notes.
-- A Shiny App for [FORRT](https://forrt.org/)
+- A few other secret projects!
-- Updating FORRT's website

-All my projects are currently private.

 ### 🔗 Links